turvas/elasticsearch/README.md

 # elasticsearch
-recover logastash failed entries found in elasticsearch logs
+bash script to recover logastash failed insert attempts (to new index) based on elasticsearch logs (has to be debug level)